 Officers.
 The officers of the Board of Directors shall be the officers of this corporation.
-They shall consist of the Chair, Vice Chair, Secretary and Treasurer and such other officers and employees as the Board may deem necessary and approved by the Board.
+They shall consist of the President., Vice President, Secretary and Treasurer and such other officers and employees as the Board may deem necessary and approved by the Board.

-Chair.
-The Chair shall preside at all meeting of the membership of the Board of Directors.
-The Chair shall have and exercise general charge and supervision of the affairs of the corporation and shall do and perform such other duties as may be assigned by the Board of Directors.
+President.
+The President shall preside at all meeting of the membership of the Board of Directors.
+The President shall have and exercise general charge and supervision of the affairs of the corporation and shall do and perform such other duties as may be assigned by the Board of Directors.

-Vice Chair.
-At the request of the Chair, or in the absence or disability of the Chair, the Vice-Chair shall perform the duties and possess and exercise the powers of the Chair and to the extent authorized by law, the Vice Chair shall have such other powers as the Board may determine and shall perform such other duties as may be assigned by the Board of Directors.
+Vice President.
+At the request of the President, or in the absence or disability of the President, the Vice-President shall perform the duties and possess and exercise the powers of the President and to the extent authorized by law, the Vice President shall have such other powers as the Board may determine and shall perform such other duties as may be assigned by the Board of Directors.